au-research/raido/doc/build-troubleshooting.md

 * The cache directories for Maven/Gradle
 * The directory you load your IDE from (and it's configuration/caching)
   * e.g. IDEA creates large GB sized cache files, scanning those is pointless.
-  * Also consider if your IDE is writing configuration/caching info to your home directory - you probably don't want to do that, set it up to use a local directory that is included in your exlude list.
   * Do not add your home directory as a real-time scanning exclusion.

+Don't add your entire home directory as an exclusion.

+If your tooling stores stuff in your home directory and you can't/don't want to change that.
+Add specific exclusions for things inside your home directory.

+Also consider if your IDE is writing configuration/caching info to your home directory - you probably don't want to do that, set it up to use a local directory somewhere else on your disk that is included in your exlude list.

+This means any "roaming profile" won't be saving/reading your gigabytes of cache files to the network server.
+Decide for yourself if that's a good thing or a bad thing.